 Campsite GPS: 64°49’57.63″N 13°51’40.64″W

-This is a very charming village with the Atlantic ocean straight outside the mouth of the harbor.
-The 140 people who live there takes care of t heir little pearl as can be seen in the old grocery store or the redoing of the fish factory.
+This is a very charming village with the Atlantic Ocean straight outside the mouth of the harbor.
+The 140 people who live there take care of their little pearl as can be seen in the old grocery store and updates to the fish factory.

-Here too you can really enjoy the nature to the fullest with wonderful hikes, fishing in both a river and the sea.
+Here you can really enjoy nature to the fullest with wonderful hikes and fishing in both the river and the sea.
 There is also a small forest where camping is allowed.

 Campsite GPS: 64°47’34.94″N 14° 0’25.65″W

-A wonderful village with 350 people.
-The oldest house Langabúð is built in 1790 and is a central building in the village.
+Djúpivogur is a wonderful village with 350 people.
+The oldest house Langabúð, built in 1790, is a central building in the village.
 About a kilometer away along the shore you will find a remarkable sculpture called Eggin í Gleðivík.

-The nature is also fantastic here with the mountain Búlandstíndur playing a major part in the landscape.
-Weather permitting, take a ferry out to the island Papey with its interesting history.
-The campsite has everything you need within 500m from the camgrounds.
+The nature is also fantastic here, with the mountain Búlandstindur playing a major part in the landscape.
+Weather permitting, take a ferry out to the island of Papey with its interesting Icelandic history.
+The campsite has everything you need within 500m of the campgrounds.
 Djúpivogur is also famous for its annual Hammond music festival.

 Campsite GPS: 64°39’20.65″N 14°17’6.03″W

-The last village on the east side or the first on the south side, however you choose to see it.
-The population in Höfn reaches almost 1700.
-Like a few other villages on the east side, the Ring road doesn’t go through the village, making these villages more quiet than others.
-Höfn is one of those villages.
-Yet again you have a campsite so well located in the middle of the village.
-This village is very famous for its lobsters as their lobster festival each year can testify to.
+Höfn is the last village on the east side or the first on the south side, however you choose to see it.
+The population is around 1700.
+Like a few other Iceland villages on the east side, the Ring Road doesn’t go through this village, making it quieter than others.
+Yet again, you have a campsite well-located in the middle of the village.
+This village is famous for its lobsters as their lobster festival each year can testify to.

 The town has everything you might need like banks, clothing stores, a supermarket and even a computer store.

-The longest distance between two villages on the Ring road is between Höfn and Kirkjubæjarklaustur.
-It’s 201 km/124.9 miles between the two villages.
+The longest distance between two villages on the Ring Road is between Höfn and Kirkjubæjarklaustur, at 201 km/124.9 miles between the two villages.
 There is no reason for concern for you will pass at least one gas station along the way.
-We are not sure if the gas station by Skaftafell if it is up and running.

 Campsite GPS: 64°15’29.22″N 15°12’14.94″W

-This little village lies on the borders of the flat lava fields to the south and the mountains and highlands to the north.
-Stunning nature in both directions.
-2018 census tells us there are 178 people living here.
-There are plenty of interesting hikes around this village, historical sites & natural wonders.
-The village has a campsite, bank, post office and a super market.
+This little village lies on the borders of the flat lava fields to the south and the mountains and highlands to the north with stunning nature in both directions.
+There are around 180 people living here.
+There are plenty of interesting hikes around this village, historical sites, and stunning natural wonders.
+The village has a campsite, bank, post office and a supermarket.

 Campsite GPS: 63°47’27.79″N 18° 2’59.50″W

-The village that hardly needs an introduction.
-This village with its 400 inhabitants is probably the village in Iceland that gets its biggest share of tourism due to the black sand beach, Reynisdrangar and Dýrhólaey arch and so much more.
-Of course they have a great campsite too.
-Vík also have a good deal of interesting hikes on offer, including a AWD tour to the crashed DC-3 plane.
+This village hardly needs an introduction.
+With 400 inhabitants, it probably gets its biggest share of tourism out of all the villages due to its black sand beaches, Reynisdrangar, Dýrhólaey arch, and so much more.
+Of course, they have a great campsite too.
+Vík also has a good deal of interesting hikes on offer, including an AWD tour to the crashed DC-3 plane.

 Campsite GPS: 63°25’10.02″N 18°59’43.13″W

 With close to a thousand people, Hvolsvöllur is one of the biggest villages on the south side.
 Around this area, you’ll find a lot of stables and connections to the Icelandic sagas.
-Hvolsvöllur is the only village in Iceland that is not developed by the sea, a river or a lake.
-Around the village you’ll find Njál’s saga center with information about many of the historically important events you can read about in the sagas.
+Hvolsvöllur is the only village in Iceland that is not developed by the sea, river, or lake.
+Around the village you’ll find Njál’s saga center with information about historically important events, which you can read about in the sagas.
 Hvolsvöllur is the epicenter of these events.

 From here you can also travel to the famous waterfalls and not to mention, hike around Eyjafjallajökull.